edoardovicenzi/s2i-pooling-around/docs/installation.md

 # Get Started

 ## Requirements
+You can build this project with java OR use docker (recommended)

 - git
+- Choose one:
+    - Docker (recommended)
+    - Native:
         - Java 21 SDK
-- One of:
-    - Docker
         - Apche Maven 3.9.9 with java 21 compatibility

 ## Clone the repo